nvs-vocabs/L22/README.md

 - Requests for multiple L22 concepts can be submitted via the [bulk excel template](L22_submission_template_v2.0.xltx) provided in this repository

-- Reporting errors or suggestions for improving content can also be submitted as issues in this repository or emailed to vocab.services@bodc.ac.uk.
+- Reporting errors or suggestions for improving content can also be submitted as [regular issues](https://github.com/nvs-vocabs/L22/issues/new) in this repository or emailed to vocab.services@bodc.ac.uk.